-- reorient capital flows towards sustainable investment, in order to achieve sustainable and inclusive growth
+- To reorient capital flows towards sustainable investment, in order to achieve sustainable and inclusive growth;

-- manage financial risks stemming from climate change, environmental degradation and social issues
+- To manage financial risks stemming from climate change, environmental degradation and social issues; and

-- foster transparency and long-termism in financial and economic activity
+- To foster transparency and long-termism in financial and economic activity.

 Finally, the conversation shifted briefly to the issue of how ESG is currently predominantly associated with institutional investors.
 Delegates agreed they see the demand coming from this group of investors.